Relintai/pandemonium_engine_docs/usage/physics/ray-casting.md

 behaviors, AI, etc. to take place.
 This tutorial will explain how to do this in 2D and 3D.

-Godot stores all the low level game information in servers, while the scene is just a frontend.
+Pandemonium stores all the low level game information in servers, while the scene is just a frontend.
 As such, ray casting is generally a lower-level task.
 For simple raycasts, node such as `RayCast`